 The news about vets/returning soldiers and suicide has really caught my attention in the last few months.
 This is primarily, because it is such a waste to lose them after families, friends, as well as the soldiers themselves, prayed so hard for their safe return from combat tours.
 I have also been interested in the conversations in the media about the post traumatic stress disorder (PTSD) diagnosis.
 The ongoing debate about labeling our vets with this diagnosis and what this means socially or militarily seems less of a conundrum than it is made it out to be.

 There are many emotional, spiritual and physical consequences to the atrocities of war.
 Of course, this stress and trauma affect us all in different ways– flashbacks, hypersensitivity, fear, guilt, grief, sadness and shame, to name a few.
 All of these ‘consequences of the trauma’ can be despairing.
-The media is riddled with news of suicides, drug abuse, domestic violence and homicide among returned soldiers.
+Riddled with news of suicides, drug abuse, domestic violence and homicide among returned soldiers, our hearts break.
 When I hear these sad reports, I think, “Where has the value of life gone for these vets?”
 But I know the answer.

 Guilt suggests ‘remorse’ about one’s participation in, perceived responsibility in hurting or not protecting something they hold precious.
 Naming ‘life’ as precious is a common response of the vets I meet with.
 The conversations can then follow the ‘preciousness of life’ they now recognize and trace its history to before their tour of duty and link it to significant people in their lives.
 It connects them to their sense of self from before the combat experience.
 I argue that this value never left them but they just feel like it has.